Conformal dynamics at infinity for groups with contracting elements: Conformal density for mapping class groups: Case Study (III)

-\paragraph{\textbf{Thurston boundary}} Let $\mf$ be the set of measured foliations on $\Sigma_g$ with a natural topology, so that $\mf$ also admits a topological embedding into $\mathbb{R}_{>0}^\s$, by taking the intersection number $I(\xi, c)$ of a measured foliation $\xi$ with a curve $c$ in $\s$.
-As the weighted multi-curves form a dense subset in $\mf$, the intersection number extends continuously to a bi-linear intersection form
+Let $\mf$ be the set of measured foliations on $\Sigma_g$ with a natural topology, so that $\mf$ admits a topological embedding into $\mathbb{R}_{>0}^\s$, by taking the intersection number $I(\xi, c)$ of a measured foliation $\xi$ with a curve $c$ in $\s$.
+As the weighted multi-curves form a dense subset in $\mf$, their geometric intersection number extends continuously to a bi-linear intersection form This allows to understand an essential simple closed curves $c\in \mathcal S$ as a measured foliation, where the transversal measure is given by the geometric intersection number.

 Let $\mf\to \pmf$ be the projection to the set $\pmf$ of projective measured foliations by positive reals scaling.
-Thurston proved that $ \pmf$ is homeomorphic to the sphere of dimension $6g-7$, and compactifies $\T$ in the projective space $\mathbb P\mathbb{R}_{>0}^\s$.
+Thurston proved that $ \pmf$ is homeomorphic to the sphere of dimension $6g-7$, and compactifies $\T$ in the projective space $\mathbb P\mathbb{R}_{>0}^\s$ as a closed unit ball (\cite{FLP}).
 Then $\bTh:=\pmf$ is the so-called Thurston boundary.